tinacms/tinacms-site/content/blog/three-ways-to-edit-md.md

 The above code is a component that displays information about Star Wars movies.
 For now, it just displays a title, but it could also display the release date and the crawl text in the intro to the film.
 But that’s another story in a galaxy far far away ... ⭐

-The first step in this example is to import the `remarkForm` hook from the Gatsby plugin ‘gatsby-tinacms-remark’.
+The first step in this example is to import the `remarkForm` hook from the Gatsby plugin `gatsby-tinacms-remark`.
 This is the plugin that _makes TinaCMS work with Markdown files_.

 There’s no need to do any additions to the code inside of the component itself.
 It could be any component — functional or class — structured in the way you want it.
 The only thing you have to do with the component itself is to wrap your component with the `remarkForm` HOC when you export it.